 I have always read the same explanation, even though it’s never very much substantiated.
-In a Central Sulawesi language, sula means ‘island’ and mesi ‘iron’.
+In a Central Sulawesi language (which one ?), sula means ‘island’ and mesi ‘iron’.
 So Sulawesi would mean iron island.

-Iron deposit in Indonesia are not very common, one of the main and historical one is near Matano Lake in the highlands of Central Sulawesi.
+Iron deposits in Indonesia are not very common, one of the main and historical one is near Matano Lake in the highlands of Central Sulawesi.

 I found also worth noting that historically, Wakatobi islands (southeastern tip of Sulawesi) were called Tukangbesi islands (‘Ironsmith islands’).

 - Sulawesi article on Wikipedia.